 When submitting your application, please make sure that all the information is correct.
 Applications that do not meet these requirements will not be reviewed.

 Incomplete applications will not be reviewed.

 Frequently Asked Questions (FAQ)

-Can family members of U.S. Embassy employees apply for the program?
-Immediate family members of U.S. Embassy employees are ineligible for this program.
+Family members of U.S. Embassy employees are not eligible for this program.

 Can a relative travel or stay with the SUSI program participant?